 Globalisation and industrialisation

-2018: At the Annual General Meeting on 25 July 2018, Ferdinand Rüesch sr. was elected to the Supervisory Board of Heidelberger Druckmaschinen AG as a shareholder representative by a large majority of the eligible voters.
+2018: Ferdinand Rüesch sr. was elected to the Supervisory Board of Heidelberger Druckmaschinen AG as a shareholder representative at the Annual General Meeting on 25 July 2018.

 2014: Focus on the accelerated development of a digital label printing press in cooperation with Heidelberger Druckmaschinen AG, Ferdinand Rüesch brings in his 70% Gallus shares and becomes thereby an anchor shareholder of Heidelberger Druckmaschinen AG.
 The total acquisition of Gallus Holding AG agreed by the Management Board of Heidelberger Druckmaschinen AG (Heidelberg) in June 2014 was completed in August 2014.